 \section{Introduction}

 Advances in autonomous robotics are gradually enabling deployment of robots in human-populated environments~\cite{hawes2016strands}.
 Human activity tends to cause changes to the environments it takes place in, and the mobile robots that share these environments need to be able to cope with such never-ending changes.
-However, merely coping is not enough~-- ideally, a mobile robot should not only be able to comprehend the environment structure, but also understand how it changes over time.
-Many authors have shown that even simple models of the environment that adapt to changes improve the overall ability of mobile robots to operate over longer time periods~\cite{Biber09,markov,kucner,fremen,churchill}.
-Moreover, the ability of long-term autonomous operation improves the chances of observing the temporal changes, and thus to extract more valuable information about the environment dynamics, resulting in more accurate spatio-temporal models~\cite{hawes2016strands}.
+Many authors have shown that environment models which adapt to changes improve the overall ability of mobile robots to operate over longer time periods~\cite{Biber09,markov,kucner2013conditional,fremen,churchill}.
+Since long-term autonomous operation improves the chances of observing the environment changes, mobile robots gain the opportunity to learn the environment structure, but also how it changes over time~\cite{hawes2016strands}.